kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ### Implications to Kubelet

 Apart from the above API change, we intend to make the following changes to Kubelet:
-- Kubelet should reject admitting pods if the pod.Spec.OS.Name doesn't match the node label `kubernetes.io/os`
+- Kubelet should reject admitting pod if the kubelet cannot honor the pod.Spec.OS.Name.
+For instance, if the OS.Name does not match the host os.
 - Kubelet should reject admitting pods if the pod contains a nodeSelector with label `kubenetes.io/os` with a value not matching `runtime.GOOS`.
 We can use this check as `kubernetes.io/os` value is supposed to be filled from `runtime.GOOS`.